This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • In a heavy non-reactive saucepan, beat the egg yolks, sugar, and butter until well blended (beating the egg yolks into the butter and sugar will help prevent the eggs from curdling and clumping).

 • Stir in the lemon juice, zest, and salt.
-Cook over medium-low heat, stirring constantly, for about 10 to 12 minutes until thickened and has a glossy appearance.
-Try not to let the mixture come to a boil, if it begins to boil remove it from the heat for a bit, then return it to a lower heat.
-The curd should cling to a spoon or spatula and leave a trail if you run your finger through it.
+Cook over medium-low heat, stirring constantly, for 10 to 12 minutes, until the curd thickens and turns glossy.
+Keep the heat gentle and try not to let it boil.
+If it starts to bubble, pull it off the heat for a minute, then return it to a lower temperature.
+The curd is ready when it coats the back of a spoon or spatula and leaves a clear trail when you run your finger through it.

 • Pour it into the strainer and press it with the back of a spoon.
 Discard the lemon zest and any lumps that are left behind in the strainer.